 The main campus is situated in the heart of Regina’s Wascana Centre, one of the largest urban parks in North America.
-Home to a lake and ample green space, it’s an ideal place for jogging, cycling, skating and skiing.
+It’s an ideal place for jogging, cycling, skating and skiing.
 To help students avoid the harsh winter weather, most of the university’s buildings are connected.
 Darke Hall has been restored as part of a campus renewal project.
-Slated to reopen this year, the theatre has added modern amenities, including improved access and better sightlines, while highlighting the look and feel of the original 1920s construction.
+The theatre added modern amenities while highlighting the look and feel of the original 1920s construction.

-• Indigenous Environmental Science: This program focuses on the natural environment, offering Indigenous perspectives and knowledge.
+• Indigenous Environmental Science: Students focus on the natural environment and Indigenous perspectives and knowledge.
 Topics include environmental economics and community development.

 Tuition (includes compulsory ancillary fees)